 On abortion…he’s against abortions except in three instances: rape, incest, and if the mother’s life is at risk.
 And his administration implemented rules that would make it easier for healthcare workers to refuse to perform abortions and other services if they violate their religious or moral beliefs.

 On climate change…he’s moved to end the Obama admin’s Clean Power Plan and weakened regulations on auto and methane emissions and water pollution.
+He’s argued that many rules put in place by the Obama admin made it harder for US companies and the energy industry to do business.
 He’s also got a plan underway to pull the US out of the Paris climate deal by November.

-On education…he’s in favor of school vouchers, which give students public funds to go to non-public schools (think: private or charter).
-He also wants to fix the student loan crisis by doing two things.
-One: capping the amount of student loan debt students and parents can take on.
-Two: reducing the number of repayment plans available to them.
+On education…his admin set aside tens of billions of dollars for things like helping students continue to learn from home amid the pandemic.
+And is letting people with federal student loans pause their payments for now.
+Beyond COVID-19, his admin has reworked how schools need to address sexual misconduct allegations to keep federal funding – including limiting the definition of sexual harassment.
+He also supports school vouchers, which give students public funds to go to non-public schools (think: private or charter).
+He wants to fix the student loan crisis by doing two things.
+One: cap the amount of student loan debt students and parents can take on.
+Two: reduce the number of repayment plans available to them.

 On guns...he’s gone back and forth on limiting the right to bear arms.
 Back in 2018, he banned bump stocks, which can make semi-automatic weapons fire more quickly.
 He wants more states to adopt red flag laws, which allow courts to temporarily take away guns from potentially dangerous people.
 He’s also called for giving teachers guns to control school shootings.

-On immigration…he still hasn’t gotten his wall, but he’s still trying to get more funding for border security, which would go to things like aid for unaccompanied minors.
+On immigration…he has temporarily suspended approval of green card applications to ensure unemployed Americans will be "first in line" for jobs as the US economy reopens.
+And closed the US-Mexico border to all but essential services amid COVID-19.
+He and his admin have also suspended immigration from multiple majority-Muslim countries, launched a program to have asylum seekers wait in Mexico while claims are processed, and capped the number of refugees admitted to the US.
+He hasn’t gotten his wall, but he’s still trying to get more funding for border security, which would go to things like aid for unaccompanied minors.
 He’s also tried to end asylum protections for most migrants who arrive at the US-Mexico border.

 On national security...the House impeached the president on national security grounds over withholding aid to Ukraine.
 So there’s that.
 He’s called Afghanistan and Iraq “endless” foreign wars and pledged to get the US out ASAP.
 He’s got a reputation for trying to work things out with adversaries, like North Korea and the Taliban.
 In 2018, he pulled out of the Iran nuclear deal, saying it didn’t do enough to combat the nuclear and ballistic threat from Iran.
 And last year, he removed troops from northeastern Syria as Turkey announced it would be launching an operation against US-backed Kurds in the country.

-On social justice…in 2018, he signed a criminal justice reform bill that did things like lower certain mandatory minimum sentences and ensure that inmates are within 500 miles of family.
+Meanwhile, back in 2018, he signed the first major overhaul of prison sentencing in over a decade.
+It did things like lower certain mandatory minimum sentences and ensure that inmates are within 500 miles of family.
 He also made headlines for commuting the sentence of Alice Marie Johnson, who was serving a life sentence for a first-time, non-violent drug offense.
 But he’s been accused of restricting rights for LGBTQ+ Americans, and has barred most transgender Americans from serving in the military.

-Trump’s overall approval ratings are pretty low compared to other presidents.
+Trump’s overall approval ratings remain pretty low compared to other presidents.
 But he’s still popular with Republican voters.
 And the last time a president wasn’t reelected for a second term was in 1992.